 Artist Statement

 On every walk I take, my eyes are drawn to the ground in my fascination with scraps, trash, and objects out-of-place.
-Beautifully re-contextualized and stripped of significance - I photograph or collect the packaging, handwritten shopping lists, and cigarette packs scattering the ground.
-My love for trash is objectively odd, but I find so much visual and conceptual beauty in what and where someone chose to discard something.
-Based purely in conjecture, those scraps offer small, fragmented, and fascinatingly intimate insights into other people's experiences.
+I photograph or collect the packaging, handwritten shopping lists, and cigarette packs scattering the ground, as they become powerfully re-contextualized and stripped of prior significance.
+My love for trash is objectively odd, but I find so much visual and conceptual beauty in what and where someone chose to discard something, as these scraps offer small, fragmented, and fascinatingly intimate insight into other people's experiences.

-Naturally, I concentrate in paper collage - a scrap-based medium of re-contextualization and fragmented visual storytelling.
-My collages, prints, and graphic designs are all inspired by the beauty I see in the out-of-place, scraps of trash.
-Recognizable logos, typography, and juxtaposing images within my artworks aim for personal resonance with open-ended meaning.
-Imagery and typography in my artwork read as both functional tools and aesthetic forms — sometimes clear in meaning, sometimes cryptic.
+Naturally, I concentrate in paper collage; a scrap-based medium of re-contextualization and fragmented visual storytelling.
+My collages, prints, and graphic designs all take inspiration from the beauty I see in scraps and trash.
+Recognizable logos, typography, and juxtaposing images within my works aim for personal resonance with open-ended meaning.

-Reading into my collection of discarded and unassuming dropped shopping lists - I can tell someone is cluelessly shopping for a vegetarian for the first time, if they’re on their way to a rodeo, or if they’re starting a crash diet.
+Within my collection of discarded and dropped shopping lists, it’s clear when someone is cluelessly shopping for a vegetarian for the first time, when they’re on their way to a rodeo, or when they’re starting a crash diet.
 But then again, I will never know for sure.
-Within this same mindset, the room for conjecture I allow myself when admiring scraps and trash, I offer to viewers of my artwork.
+The room for conjecture I allow myself when admiring scraps and trash, I offer to viewers of my artwork.
 Often visual reflections of deeply personal memories or extensively researched histories, my artworks aim for a balance between meaningful narrative and the absurdity of the human experience.
-Central to my practice, I hope that balance invites people to bring their own experiences, biases, and identities to interactions with my work.
+Striking that balance is central to my practice, as I hope it invites people to bring their own experiences, biases, and identities to my work.

 Bio

 Olivia Perea is a collage and mixed-media artist living and working in Durango, Colorado.
-Her studio practice and art history research explore the intersection of visual arts, culture, and community engagement, with particular attention to how imagery shapes identities and recalls collective memory.
+Her studio practice and art history research explore the intersection of visual arts, cultural grey areas, and community engagement.

-In addition to her studio practice, Olivia actively pursues ways to make art accessible and participatory.
-Wether it’s creating a collaborative series of artworks, producing zines that detail technical aspects of her process, hosting creative workshops, or presenting at national conferences, Olivia’s personal and professional life is underpinned by a want to foster creative opportunities for others.
+Within and outside of her studio practice, Olivia actively pursues ways to make art accessible and participatory.
+Wether it’s creating collaborative series of artworks, creating zines that detail aspects of her process, hosting creative workshops, or presenting at national conferences, Olivia’s personal and professional life is underpinned by a want to foster creative opportunities for others.

-A graduate of Fort Lewis College (’25), Olivia holds a B.A. in Studio Art with a Minor in Art History.
-Her dedication to approachable and inclusive experiences around art drew Olivia to her current role as the 2025–26 Museum Engagement Fellow at the Center of Southwest Studies.
+Olivia holds a B.A. in Studio Art with a Minor in Art History from Fort Lewis College (’25), and her dedication to approachable and inclusive experiences around art drew Olivia to her current role as the 2025–26 Museum Engagement Fellow at the Center of Southwest Studies.